-Artist Kate McGloughlin’s show, “Requiem for Ashokan — The Story told in Landscape,” will be on view June 3-24 at WAAM, and will include mixed media paintings, solarplate etchings, maps with audio files, and an artist book depicting the loss of home, community, and landscape that took place during the construction of the Ashokan Reservoir . . .
+McGloughlin will have a solo exhibition at the Woodstock Artists Association & Museum (WAAM) entitled, “Requiem for Ashokan — The Story told in Landscape,” June 3 through June 24, with an opening reception Saturday, June 3, from 4 p.m.-6 p.m.
+The show will include mixed media paintings, solarplate etchings, maps with audio files, and an artist book depicting the loss of home, community, and landscape that took place during the construction of the reservoir.